If you don’t know which way the currencies are moving, how can you trade?

 Where are the best trades?

 The best trades are those that go with the long term trends of the major currency pairs.
 So when you’re watching the monthly economic data releases you can simply follow them and isolate the ones that go with the long term trends.
 These trading opportunities are the best to get on and all it takes is patience and control to wait for them.
-Now this might be a little too much for you to take in straight away so for some extra guidance you can check out our webinar archive for the most recent presentation on this topic.

 Do you want to make cash and become a Pro Trader?